-It is our sincere desire to provide quality care for your children while you take advantage of various services at the Simmons Family YMCA.
+It is our sincere desire to provide quality care for your children while you take advantage of various services at the Johnston YMCA.
 It is absolutely imperative that we work together to make this happen.
-The Simmons Family YMCA can not provide care for sick campers.
+The Johnston YMCA cannot provide care for sick campers.
 A child who is sick before camp begins should be kept home for his or her safety and the safety of others.
 Please be advised that staff will not exclude your child from care unless one or more of the following conditions exist:

-- The illness prevents the child from participating comfortably in childcare activities (to include child watch, preschool, afterschool, and day camp) - The illness results in a greater care need than the staff can provide without compromising the health and safety of other children - The child has any of the following conditions:
+- Child did not pass the daily health screening - The illness prevents the child from participating comfortably in childcare activities (to include preschool camp, sports camp, specialty camp, and day camp) - The illness results in a greater care need than the staff can provide without compromising the health and safety of other children - The child has any of the following conditions: